- In Tempe, AZ, Habitat for Humanity has prototyped its first 3D-printed home.

 According to CNN, SQ4D claims that the Riverhead, NY, house it recently sold was 50% cheaper and 10 times faster to build than conventional construction.
 Mighty Buildings sells preprinted homes and modular homes with printed panels and claims its process eliminates 95% of waste.
 Palari Group plans to build a 15-home community in Rancho Mirage, CA, in partnership with Mighty, for which Palari estimates cutting construction time by 50%.

-3D Printing Affordable Homes: The Wave of the Future?
+3D Printing Homes: The Future of Affordable Housing?

 Habitat won’t be able to cost out the project until construction is completed.
 Even then, because of the novelty of this construction method, it will be difficult to compare it to traditional construction.